yapxinyee/Red-DiscordBot/docs/getting_started.rst

 commands to use.

-Red comes with 19 cogs containing the basic features, such as moderation, utility, music, streams...
+Red comes with 19 cogs containing the basic features, such as moderation, utility, music, streams, bank, custom commands, imgur/gif commands, admin automation, customisable command permission,...

 You can see your loaded and unloaded cogs with the ``[p]cogs`` command.
 By default, all cogs will be unloaded.